Cghlewis/data-mgmt-ed-research-book/_book/12-data-capture.md

       - This documentation helps make you aware of any known issues in the data.
 3. Do not hesitate to reach out for help.
     - Typically, the site will include contact information for questions.
 Never hesitate to reach out to that contact if there is something you do not understand in the data.
 4. If extracting data across states (e.g., Missouri Department of Elementary and Secondary Education and Oklahoma State Department of Education), be aware that the information may not be easily comparable.
 While you may find that some states use similar standards, it is common for states to collect and store data in different ways (e.g., different state assessments, different ways of reporting enrollment).
 Depending on your data needs, it may be better to use a data source that aggregates information across states.
-Examples of such data sources include the Department of Education's Common Core of Data ([https://nces.ed.gov/ccd/](https://nces.ed.gov/ccd/)) or EDFacts ([https://www2.ed.gov/about/inits/ed/edfacts/index.html](https://www2.ed.gov/about/inits/ed/edfacts/index.html).
-If you are needing to use multiple data sources, other tools, such as the Urban Institute Education Data Explorer [https://educationdata.urban.org/data-explorer](https://educationdata.urban.org/data-explorer), have even harmonized variables and documentation across several federal government datasets, allowing researchers to access multiple data sources in a single site.
+Examples of such data sources include the Department of Education's Common Core of Data ([https://nces.ed.gov/ccd/](https://nces.ed.gov/ccd/)) or EDFacts ([https://www2.ed.gov/about/inits/ed/edfacts/index.html](https://www2.ed.gov/about/inits/ed/edfacts/index.html)).
+If you are needing to use multiple data sources, other tools, such as the Urban Institute Education Data Explorer ([https://educationdata.urban.org/data-explorer](https://educationdata.urban.org/data-explorer)), have even harmonized variables and documentation across several federal government datasets, allowing researchers to access multiple data sources in a single site.
 5. Once files are extracted, store them according to your data storage plans (see Chapter \@ref(store)) and name them according to your style guide rules.

 ### Documenting external data capture

 Make sure every step of your external data capture process is documented in the appropriate locations (e.g., SOP, research protocol).
 Responsibilities will need to be assigned throughout this process, from investigating data request procedures, to communicating with providers, to acquiring data files.
 As mentioned in Section \@ref(document-extant), you will also want to make sure these data sources are documented in a data dictionary.
 It is possible your data source will come with its own data dictionary, but for continuity, you may need to reformat that document to match how your other project data dictionaries are formatted.
 If your data source does not come with a data dictionary, you will want to create one for this source.
-This will not only be useful for data cleaning and validation purposes, but also for data sharing purposes later on.
+This will be useful not only for data cleaning and validation purposes, but also for data sharing purposes later on.